Updated on May 5, 2022

 Golden, CO

 Thad Briggs and his partner Brian Vialpando own Mountain Toad Brewing, a small community-focused spot in Golden, CO.
-Mountain Toad joins other Colorado breweries on this list—such as Goldspot and Lady Justice—as a taproom committed to creating beers and an atmosphere that is inclusive to all.
+Mountain Toad joins other Colorado breweries on this list—such as Goldspot and Lady Justice—as a taproom committed to creating an atmosphere inclusive to all.

 New Belgium Brewing